devstaff-crete/DevStaff-Heraklion/intro-presentation/README.md

 ## Edit the presentation using [slides.com](https://slides.com/)
 For more advanced editing it is highly recommended to use the [slides.com](https://slides.com/) service.

 Using an account, the html can be imported using the import tool (more info [here](https://help.slides.com/knowledgebase/articles/271213-import-from-reveal-js)).
-Than the new presentation can be exported using the export tool (more info [here](https://help.slides.com/knowledgebase/articles/1855975-export-to-html-reveal-js)).
+Then the new presentation can be exported using the export tool (more info [here](https://help.slides.com/knowledgebase/articles/1855975-export-to-html-reveal-js)).